nwallis/subscribetest/README.md

 # Assumptions

-All node names are a single captial letter
+All node names are a single capital letter